At HCR, we believe that modern markets require modern thinking.

-HCR’s Modern Portfolio Diversification™ approach takes a different tact.
-Instead of diversifying solely by asset class, MPD™ spreads client portfolios across multiple strategies, managers, and investment methodologies in order to help hedge against whatever comes next.
+HCR’s Modern Portfolio Design™ approach takes a different tact.
+Instead of diversifying solely by asset class, we diversify client portfolios across multiple strategies, managers, and investment methodologies in order to help hedge against whatever comes next.

-What is MPD™?
+What is "Modern" Portfolio Design™?

 - Multiple Strategies

-- Multiple Managers
+- Multiple Managers/Research Providers

 - Multiple Investment Methodologies

 - Multiple Time Frames